Reflux in infants: How to help my baby sleep

 Noting your baby’s acid reflux symptoms can help you gauge whether your baby’s reflux is mild or serious and how to proceed with your baby’s pediatrician.
 This is especially true if your baby’s not gaining weight – a problem that needs to be addressed ASAP so they can grow up big and strong.

-What is Silent Reflux?
+What is silent reflux?

-Burping can help reduce acid reflux in babies.
 Here are the three best ways to burp your baby:

 1. Shoulder: With your baby facing you, and a cloth on your shoulder, place their chin on your shoulder while supporting their bottom with your hand or arm.
 Use your other hand to gently pat their back to “inspire the burp.”

-2. Knee: Sit your baby upright on your lap.
+1. Knee: Sit your baby upright on your lap.
 Support their chest and head while patting their back.

-3. Lap: Gently lay your baby tummy down over your legs.
+1. Lap: Gently lay your baby tummy down over your legs.
 Support their head so it’s above their chest and gently pat their backs.

-Keep Up Your Bedtime Routine:
+Keep Up Your Bedtime Routine

-Bedtime routines are the foundation of healthy baby sleep – they calm your baby before bed and the repetitive nature of routines cues them it’s time to sleep, creating a lifelong habit that serves them for years to come.
-And it’s especially important to keep up your routine if your baby is experiencing acid reflux – the comfort and familiarity of the routine can help put their mind to ease, helping them rest better, despite their discomfort.
+Bedtime routines are the foundation of healthy baby sleep – they calm your baby before bed and the repetitive nature of routines cue it's time to sleep, creating a lifelong habit that serves them for years to come.

-The best sleeping position for babies is always flat on their backs on a firm surface until they can roll over.
-This is by far the safest position for your baby, despite concerns that baby may choke or vomit while sleeping.
 The American Academy of Pediatrics confirms that babies use their automatic gag reflex to cough up or swallow fluid.
-As such, placing your baby on an incline or in a swing is not recommended, back sleeping on a hard surface is best, even for babies with reflux.
+As such, placing your baby on an incline or in a swing is not recommended.

 Back sleeping on a firm surface helps reduce the risk of Sudden Infant Death Syndrome (SIDS), a rare event when a healthy baby will unexpectedly pass away in their sleep.